OUR LOG BOOK

 The Deckhand Certificate can be achieved after a 1-day sail aboard either SV Black Jack or SV Fair Jeanne.

-LEADING SEAMAN (Level I)
+LEADING SAILOR (Level I)

 PETTY OFFICER (Level II)

 The Petty Officers (POs) are the backbone of the ship and are second-in-command of a watch.
 They have an intimate knowledge of the ship's routines, standard operating procedures, and actions to take in an emergency.
-One rank above Leading Seaman, Petty Officers are often tasked with teaching basic seamanship and navigation.
+One rank above Leading Sailor, Petty Officers are often tasked with teaching basic seamanship and navigation.
 They ensure that watch members are properly briefed before carrying-out sail handling or ship manoeuvres.
 They are exceptional at handling sails, small workboats and tenders and are primarily responsible for training junior crew aboard SV Black Jack and SV Fair Jeanne.

 The Petty Officer Certificate can be achieved during a summer aboard either SV Fair Jeanne or SV Black Jack and participation throughout Bytown Brigantine's Winter Programs.